MehediMubin/flat-share-client/README.md

 ## Setup

-1. Clone the repository: git clone https://github.com/MehediMubin/flat-share-client.git
+1. Clone the repository: `it clone https://github.com/MehediMubin/flat-share-client.git`
+2. 2.
+Navigate into the project directory: `cd your-repo`
-2. Install the dependencies: npm install
+3. Install the dependencies: `npm install`
-3. Copy the .env.example file to a new file named .env and fill in your environment variables
-4. Start the server: npm run dev
+4. Start the application: `npm run dev`
+5. Open your browser and navigate to `http://localhost:5173`